-A brief note on buying used guitars.
-Obviously there is risk associated with buying anything used, but with guitars you really need to take in the whole picture.
-Some great deals can be had on second hand guitar market, especially at the far ends of the price spectrum.
-You can pick up a cheap beginners guitar that might cost $100 brand new for less than $50 on auction and classified sites.
-At the other end of the scale, you might be able to find a rare gem in the form of a high end guitar that’s perhaps not been looked after as well as it should have been and so is heavily discounted over a new model.
+A brief note on buying used guitars: Obviously there is risk associated with buying anything used, but with guitars you really need to take in the whole picture.
+Some great deals can be had on the second-hand guitar market, especially at the far ends of the price spectrum.
+You can pick up a cheap beginner's guitar that might cost $100 brand new for less than $50 on auction and classified sites.
+At the other end of the scale, you might be able to find a rare gem in the form of a high-end guitar that’s perhaps not been looked after as well as it should have been and so is heavily discounted over a new model.

-Be sure to consider all the variable.
+Be sure to consider all the variables.
 It may seem like a good deal buying a mint condition Les Paul from eBay for $120 when the equivalent new guitar would cost $280, but is it still a bargain if you have to drive for 2 hours to pick it up?
-A worn guitar may seem like a good deal but take into account any work it might need, are you going to have replace any parts?
+A worn guitar may seem like a good deal, but take into account any work it might need.
+Are you going to have to replace any parts?

 Guitar Blog Update: Buying Used Guitars

-As with all purchases, your own circumstances affect the choice greatly and only you can make that call, but hopefully this hub has given you enough to go on.
+As with all purchases, your own circumstances affect the choice greatly and only you can make that call, but hopefully this article has given you enough to go on.

 © 2016 John Bullock